How to Make a Healthy Smoothie Every Single Time

 4. Stack your blender strategically.

-If you’ve ever had to eat your smoothie with a spoon, chances are you’ve learned the hard way that proportions and placement of the ingredients in the blender are key.
-Pasternak’s golden rule, “always start with liquids, then move up to thicker ingredients, such as yogurt, then solids, and finally protein powder (if you're adding).”
+Wondering how to make a healthy smoothie that isn't so thick that it needs to be eaten with a spoon?
+Proportions and placement of the ingredients in the blender are key.
+Pasternak's golden rule: "Always start with liquids, then move up to thicker ingredients, such as yogurt, then solids, and finally protein powder (if you're adding)," he explains.
 Putting larger, harder ingredients like frozen fruit or ice at the bottom near the blades can make it more difficult for your blender to quickly blend your smoothie completely.

 5. Get a blender that does more than blend.

 No kitchen space?
 No problem.
-The compact NutriBullet High-Speed Blender/Mixer System (Buy It, $50, amazon.com) has nearly 10,000 customer reviews, with more than 6,000 of them with 5-star ratings.
+The compact NutriBullet High-Speed Blender/Mixer System (Buy It, $84, amazon.com) has more than 21,000 customer reviews, with more than 16,700 of them with 5-star ratings.
 It might be small, but it's mighty, customers say.
 "It's only 600 watts, but it's very powerful," wrote one reviewer.
 "Twice a day, I blend fresh kale/spinach, frozen banana, frozen strawberries, frozen apples, frozen blueberries, and frozen raspberries."